 Reporter, Voice of San Diego

 Lisa Halverstadt is a reporter for Voice of San Diego.
-She writes about nonprofits and regional progress in addressing important causes such as homelessness and Balboa Park’s needs.
+She covers city and county government and has written extensively about the region’s homelessness crisis.
 She previously headed up VOSD’s Fact Check efforts and embarked on weeks-long explanatory projects about topics as diverse as SeaWorld’s San Diego footprint and the region’s drone industry.
 Lisa joined VOSD in 2012 after four years at The Arizona Republic in Phoenix.
 She first joined SPJ as a college student at Bowling Green State University in Ohio.
 She’s been hooked ever since.

 Outreach Editor, The San Diego Union-Tribune